 Core capabilities within Operational Intelligence:

-• Staff deployment analytics: Real-time visibility into which staff are in which zones, with AI-driven recommendations for optimal deployment based on demand patterns.
+- Staff deployment analytics: Real-time visibility into which staff are in which zones, with AI-driven recommendations for optimal deployment based on demand patterns.

-• Patient flow optimization: Measuring throughput across triage, consultation, procedure, and discharge stages.
+- Patient flow optimization: Measuring throughput across triage, consultation, procedure, and discharge stages.
 Identifying where delays accumulate and automatically alerting coordinators when thresholds are breached.

-• Space utilization intelligence: Understanding which rooms, floors, and zones are over- or under-utilized — informing capital planning, redesign decisions, and dynamic space allocation.
+- Space utilization intelligence: Understanding which rooms, floors, and zones are over- or under-utilized — informing capital planning, redesign decisions, and dynamic space allocation.

-• Occupancy-triggered automation: Integrating with building management systems to adjust HVAC, lighting, and access control based on real-time occupancy — reducing energy costs and improving compliance.
+- Occupancy-triggered automation: Integrating with building management systems to adjust HVAC, lighting, and access control based on real-time occupancy — reducing energy costs and improving compliance.

-• Predictive maintenance: Using equipment location and usage patterns to forecast when assets will require servicing, shifting from reactive to proactive maintenance cycles.
+- Predictive maintenance: Using equipment location and usage patterns to forecast when assets will require servicing, shifting from reactive to proactive maintenance cycles.

-Automated Attendance & Presence Detection
+Automated Attendance and Presence Detection

 Traditional attendance systems — biometric scanners, card swipes, manual sign-in — create friction, introduce compliance gaps, and generate data that is difficult to audit.
 RTLS-based automated attendance replaces these with passive, location-based presence detection that is continuous, accurate, and tamper-resistant.